nithinthomas01/Cloud-Project3/README_project5.md

 | S3 | 5 GB / 20k requests | Well within limits |
 | VPC/IGW/SG | Free always | No cost |

-> **Warning:** Setting desired capacity to 2 uses 1500 hrs/month — exceeds the 750 hr free tier limit.
-Only scale to 2 temporarily for testing, then set back to 1.

 ---

 ## Cleanup